 I offer a wide variety of lessons, please see the Lesson Details and Prices page for more details:

 - Private Lessons - for individual instruction in Dressage or Jumping.

 - Semi-Private Lessons - for two riders who want to have a lesson together.

 - Group Lessons - Minimum of three riders of similar ability who want to pool resources and have a lesson together.

 - Video Lessons - Excellent training tool, enabling maximum improvement in horse and rider.

 - Training Plans - Individual training plans produced for schooling, fitness or competition purposes.

 - Dressage Judging - Have your test professionally judged in preparation for competition.
 Works well in conjunction with a video lesson.

-- Clinics - For jumping, dressage, simulated cross-country, and loose jumping.
+- Clinics - For jumping, dressage, pole work, simulated cross-country, cross-country and loose jumping.

-I also judge dressage at unaffiliated competitions, course build and judge for unaffiliated jumping and instruct/lecture for clubs on training days or camps.
+I also judge dressage at affiliated and unaffiliated competitions, course build and judge for unaffiliated jumping and instruct/lecture for clubs on training days or camps.